pranavvss/Mental-Health-ChatBot/README.md

+## Overview (Version 2 - Still under development)

 This Mental Health ChatBot is a web-based application designed to assist users by providing supportive and empathetic responses related to mental health.
 The chatbot uses Natural Language Processing (NLP) techniques to understand and respond to user inputs, aiming to offer guidance, comfort, and general information about mental well-being.
-I am gathering large data sets, and currently I am fine-tuning the data using tensorflow, I am considering fine tuning as in this process ill learn all these concepts, otherwise if anyone is planning to build a similar chat app i would recommend a pre-trained model like GPT 2 using open AI api key.
+I am gathering large data sets, and currently fine-tuning the data using tensorflow, I am considering fine tuning as in this process ill learn all these concepts, otherwise if anyone is planning to build a similar chat app i would recommend using pre-trained model like GPT 2 using open AI api key.

-(Version 2 - Still under development)
+## Features

+- Real-time chat with NLP-based responses
+- Facial expression analysis for better emotion detection
+- Image upload and session history

 --------------------------------------------------------------------------------------------------

 ### Change Logs- August

-1. Trained the bot on more advance dataset it replies to a lot of new prompts now -
+1. Trained the bot on a large Dataset, it replies to a lot of new prompts now.
 2. Added a option to create new chats, old chats gets saved!
-4. Added Session history system, chats are stored in terms of session in sidebar
+4. Added Session history system, chats are stored in terms of session in sidebar.
-5. Added a feature to delete pre existing Sessions
+5. Added a feature to delete pre existing Sessions.
-6. Added a feature to edit a sent text
+6. Added a feature to edit a sent text.

 https://github.com/user-attachments/assets/6b8da763-715c-443e-9cac-178995852429